Mishra-Suraj/jkinfotech/README.md

 # unit tests
 $ npm run test

-# e2e tests
-$ npm run test:e2e

 # test coverage
 $ npm run test:cov
 ```

 ## Notes

-1 - There are currently 46 tests passings.
-Out of total 8 test case suits, 6 are passing.
-2 - Use docker official postgres docker container to connec to the NestJS app on default port.
+1 - Use docker official postgres docker container to connect to the NestJS app on default port.
-3 - Create a default Database called "postgres" before running the NestJS app.
+2 - Create a default Database called "postgres" before running the NestJS app.
-4 - Swagger is available at localhost:3000/api
+3 - Swagger is available at localhost:3000/api
-5 - Documentation for the application is placed inside the files itself like JSDoc.
+4 - Documentation for the application is placed inside the files itself like JSDoc.
+5 - Unit tests are located under their respective folders instead of a seperate folder.
+This ensures that the tests can be accessed easily without changing directories frequently.

 ## License